gamorosino/GeditTools/README.md

 #### Run Script External

-Once gedit is open, it is possible to use the short-cuts (cntrl+F5) or open from the drop-down menu Tools-> Extranl Tools-> Run Script External
+Once gedit is open, it is possible to use the short-cuts (ctrl+F5) or open from the drop-down menu Tools-> Extranl Tools-> Run Script External

 This command run the current document (script) in an external gnome-terminal (bash env).
 The script could be ".sh" (run with bash env) or ".py" (run with python env) or ".m" (run with matlab)

 #### Execute Current Line

-Once gedit is open, it is possible to use the short-cuts (cntrl+E) or open from the drop-down menu Tools-> Extranl Tools-> Execute Current Line
+Once gedit is open, it is possible to use the short-cuts (ctrl+E) or open from the drop-down menu Tools-> Extranl Tools-> Execute Current Line

 This command run the current line selected in the document (script) in the Embedded Terminal.
 The script could be ".sh" (run with bash env) or ".py" (run with python env).